adar2378/myportfolio/README.md

 ```
 And it will run the app on default 8000 port.
 Also you will need to have Postgresql database installed on your system.

+## Demo

+Visit "http://adar-portfolio.herokuapp.com" for the demo.
+The images will not load as I'm using the free version of heroku dyno.

 ## Built With

 * [Django](https://www.djangoproject.com/) - The web framework used